seansovine/math_fun/set_game_solver/README.md

 Randomly draws 12 cards from the Set deck, and then finds all _sets_ (by the game's definition) contained in those 12 cards.

+The approach here is to first choose all candidate sets of 3 cards based on a single attribute (color is arbitrarily chosen here), and then to check if each candidate has all attributes the same or all different in each other dimension, in which case it is considered a valid "set" according to the game's definition.